 - 1. Determine the availability of service personnel and equipment and request stand-by of same (Appendix E). - 2.
 Notify the CDA (Table 3-1) immediately should the magma intrusion cause a facility emergency that could threaten public health and safety. - 3.
 Notify the State Department of Land and Natural Resources (DLNR) and Hawaii County Planning Department (Table 3-1) regarding the status of the geothermal wells. - 4.
 Monitor the geothermal fluid pH at intervals recommended by Resource Consultant on the basis of proximity of the intrusion to the PGV wells. - 5.
-If the fluid is being impacted by volcanic gases, drilling or power generation will be terminated. - 6.
-Shut-in all wells immediately. - 7.
-Inject water into the well within 48 hours of the shut-in pressure in the well declining to less than atmospheric pressure. - 8.
+If the fluid is being impacted by volcanic gases, drilling or power generation will be terminated. - Shut-in all wells immediately. - 7.
+Inject water into the well within 48 hours, this will assist with declining wellhead pressure to less than atmospheric pressure. - 8.
 Await instructions from CDA and DLNR. - 9.
 Make other required verbal notifications to regulatory agencies (Hawaii County, State of Hawaii and Environmental Protection Agency).